allenai/natural-instructions/tasks/README.md

-`task1089_check_monotonic_array` | Check if the given array is monotonic or not  | Answer Generation `task1146_country_capital` | Given a country, return it's capital city  | Answer Generation `task1147_country_currency` | Given a country, return it's currency  | Answer Generation `task1151_bard_analogical_reasoning_causation` | Given an analogy that relates actions with their consequences, give the appropriate consequence of the given action | Answer Generation
+`task1089_check_monotonic_array` | Check if the given array is monotonic or not  | Answer Generation `task1146_country_capital` | Given a country, return it's capital city  | Answer Generation `task1147_country_currency` | Given a country, return it's currency  | Answer Generation `task1152_bard_analogical_reasoning_affordance` | Given an analogy that signifies affordances give the appropriate affordance of the given action | Answer Generation
-`task1152_bard_analogical_reasoning_affordance` | Given an analogy that signifies affordances give the appropriate affordance of the given action | Answer Generation
 `task1153_bard_analogical_reasoning_travel` | Given an analogy that relates places/locations to the associated travel mode, give the appropriate travel mode for the given place | Answer Generation
 `task1154_bard_analogical_reasoning_trash_or_treasure` | Given an analogy that relates items to whether they are trash or treasure, is the given item `trash` or `treasure`? | Answer Generation